Pontefract South: Representation

 Like all wards in the Wakefield district, Pontefract South has 3 councillors, whom are elected on a 4-year-rota.
 This means elections for new councillors are held for three years running, with one year every four years having no elections.

-At present, the ward is represented by two labour councillors, George Ayre and David Jones and one Conservative councillor, Tony Hames.
-For several years the ward was represented solely by Tory councillors, however at the local government elections held on 5 May 2011, Conservative councillor Philip Booth lost his seat to the late Tony Dean, meaning Labour gained representation in the ward once again.
+At present, the ward is represented by two labour councillors, George Ayre and Brian Mayhew and one Conservative councillor, Tony Hames.
+For over 10 years the ward was represented solely by Conservative/Tory councillors, however at the local government elections held on 5 May 2011, Conservative councillor Philip Booth lost his seat to the late Tony Dean, meaning Labour gained representation in the ward once again.

-At the local elections on 3 May 2012, Labour unseated the Tory group leader of Wakefield Council, Mark Crowther, with their candidate Celia Loughran winning by 605 votes.
+At the local elections in May 2014, Pontefract local George Ayre (Labour) unseated the Wakefield District Tory group leader of Wakefield Council, Geoff Walsh.
 This means Labour hold the majority of seats in Pontefract South once again.
 In 2015, David Jones (Labour) replaced Tony Dean who retired that year.
-In 2016 Celia Loughran stood for re-election and defeated Geoff Walsh, the then Leader of the Wakefield Conservative Group.
 In 2018 and 2019 respectively, George Ayre and David Jones were re-elected.

-David Jones served as Mayor of Wakefield from 2020-23.
+David Jones served as Mayor of Wakefield from 2020 to 2023.

+David Jones stood down in 2023.
+Brian mayhew won the 2023 local election and replaced David Jones.

+Cllr George Ayre, Brian Mayhew and Tony Hames represent Pontefract South.
+The next elections will take place in 2024.

+Cllr George Ayre is the longest serving councillor for Pontefract South having been elected in 2014.